smart-data-models/dataModel.STAT-DCAT-AP/AttributeProperty/doc/spec_FR.md

       x-ngsi:
         type: Property
     identifier:
-      description: An unambiguous reference to the resource within a given context.
+      description: "Property.
+Model:'https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#identifier'.
+An unambiguous reference to the resource within a given context."
       type: string
       x-ngsi:
         model: "https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#identifier"
         type: Property
     label:
-      description: 'Label is an instance of rdf:Property that may be used to provide a human-readable version of a resource''s name.'
+      description: "Property.
+Model:'https://www.w3.org/TR/rdf-schema/#ch_label'.
+Label is an instance of rdf:Property that may be used to provide a human-readable version of a resource's name."
       properties:
         de:
           type: string